pkardas/notes/books/clean-code.md

 Data Transfer Objects - a class with public variables and no functions, eg. for communicating with the database.

 Objects - expose behaviour and hide data, data structures - expose data and have no significant behaviour.

+## Chapter 7: Error Handling

+Error handling is important, but if it obscures logic, it is wrong.
+Exceptions are preferred over return codes - return codes can clutter the caller with unnecessary code.

+`try` blocks are like transactions, `catch` has to leave the program into a consistent state.

+Error messages need to be informative - mention the operation that failed and the type of failure.

+It might be a good idea to wrap library's error with your own exceptions - this makes library easily replaceable.